ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

    {{ ansible_env.SOME_VARIABLE }}

 If you need to set environment variables for TASK execution, see the Advanced Playbooks section about environments.
-There is no set way to set environment variables on your target machines, you can use template/replace/other modules to do so, but the exact files to edit vary depending on your OS and distribution and local configuration.
+There is no way to set environment variables on your target machines, you can use template/replace/other modules to do so, but the exact files to edit vary depending on your OS and distribution and local configuration.

 .. _user_passwords: